-According to the the Order of the Minister of Health of the Republic of Lithuania No. V-1001 on the Approval of the "Compulsory Radiation Protection Training and Instruction Procedure",

-Vilnius, 22nd November 2011 (hereinafter - Order of the Minister of Health) it is required, that the main following groups have to be trained in radiation protection:
+According to the Order of the Minister of Health of the Republic of Lithuania No. V-546 on the Amendment of the "Compulsory Radiation Protection Training and Instruction Procedure", April 28, 2016 (hereinafter - Order of the Minister of Health) it is required, that the main following groups have to be trained in radiation protection:

-- Workers, dealing with the sources; - Governmental officials (Customs officers, State Border Guard Service officers etc.) and other employees and persons (as workers of metal scrap yards) whose work (activities) is associated with the orphan sources and detection of materials contaminated with radionuclides; - Staff responding to emergency situations (firemen, police officers, medical personnel).
+- Workers, dealing with the sources; - Governmental officials (Customs officers, State Border Guard Service officers etc.) and other employees and persons (as workers of metal scrap yards) whose work (activities) is associated with the orphan sources and detection of materials contaminated with radionuclides; - Staff responding to emergencies (firemen, police officers, medical personnel).

-Based on the Order of the Minister of Health, 14 modules of radiation protection training have been drawn, which are a guide for developing radiation protection training programmes.
+Based on the Order of the Minister of Health, 16 modules of radiation protection training have been drawn, which are a guide for developing radiation protection training programmes.
 There are two main criteria by which the programmes have to be prepared: